marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 The rules I came up with are:

 - There are n players represented as squares on a board.
-- 1 player is the target and earn 1 point per 30 movements.
+- 1 player is the target and earns 1 point per 30 movements.
 - If another player hits the target, she becomes the target and win 1 point.

 I also added a simplistic chat system so that players could talk